steroman/flask-planets/README.md

 2. Type `cd flask-planets` to browse to the cloned repository.

-3. (Optional) If you were using an unsupported Python version, switch to Python 3.8.2 typing `pyenv local 382`.
+3. (Optional) If you were using an unsupported Python version, switch to Python 3.8.2 by typing `pyenv local 382`.

 4. Type `make venv` to create the virtual environment and install its dependencies.

-  For further information on virtual environments, see [venv documentation](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments "Link to venv documentation").
+  For further information on virtual environments, see the [venv documentation](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments "Link to venv documentation").

 5. Type `source venv/bin/activate` to activate the environment.